-4.22.2 Streamlining
+4.23.2 Streamlining

-- 4.22.2.1 All streamlining fitted to motorcycles or sidecars must be free of any sharp edges on exposed extremities. - 4.22.2.2 For fiberglass construction, edges must be rounded to their own thickness but need not be wired. - 4.22.2.3 All forward streamlining attached to solo and sidecar machines must have a minimum of three attachment points: - At least one supporting the forward section of the shell, and - One on each side supporting the rear portion of the shell. - 4.22.2.4 Identification plates must have corners and edges smoothed. - 4.22.2.5 Streamlining must leave the front wheel and mudguard exposed.
+- a) All streamlining fitted to motorcycles or sidecars must be free of any sharp edges on exposed extremities. - b) For fiberglass construction, edges must be rounded to their own thickness but need not be wired. - c) All forward streamlining attached to solo machines must have a minimum of three attachment points: - At least one supporting the forward section of the shell, and - One on each side supporting the rear portion of the shell. - d) Identification plates must have corners and edges smoothed. - e) Streamlining must leave the front wheel and mudguard exposed.

-4.22.3 Brakes
+4.23.3 Brakes

-- 4.22.3.1 At least two efficient brakes must operate independently of each other on the front and rear wheels. - 4.22.3.2 Motorcycles may be equipped with commercially available brake lever protection, intended to protect the handlebar brake lever(s) from being accidentally activated in the case of a collision with another Machine, unless mandated in SRs.
-Brake lever protection is strongly recommended. - 4.22.3.3 Brake pad retainer pins may be replaced with aftermarket pins of similar material to OEM part with no modification to brake caliper.
+- a) At least two efficient brakes must operate independently of each other on the front and rear wheels. - b) Motorcycles may be equipped with commercially available brake lever protection, intended to protect the handlebar brake lever(s) from being accidentally activated in the case of a collision with another Machine, unless mandated in SRs.
+Brake lever protection is strongly recommended. - c) Brake pad retainer pins may be replaced with aftermarket pins of similar material to OEM part with no modification to brake caliper.

-4.22.4 Fuel Tanks
+4.23.4 Fuel Tanks